adamcatley/adamcatley.github.io/docs/AirTag.md

 The aspects that I wanted to investigate are:
 - Hardware design to fit so much in a small enclosure (BLE, UWB, NFC, accelerometer, speaker, antennas) - [results](#hardware)
 - Use of custom silicon vs "off the shelf" components - [results](#pcb-overview)
-- Low energy design of hardware and software to maximise battery life - [resulsts](#battery-life)
+- Low energy design of hardware and software to maximise battery life - [results](#battery-life)
 - Implementation of the [claimed privacy](#privacy-claims) features to avoid unwanted tracking - [results](#privacy)
 - Usage of recent BLE privacy and security features - [results](#bluetooth)
 - Hardware and firmware security of Apple products - [results](#security)